Academic milestones mark the student’s progression through the Biomedical Sciences (BIMS) PhD degree program.

 PhD students work in conjunction with their faculty mentor to identify three other faculty members to serve on the student’s graduate advisory committee.
 These committee members’ expertise should enhance, and often broaden, that of the chair and provide relevant guidance for the student’s research project.

-All graduate advisory committees must be filed with the OGAPS by the end of the student’s 3rd long (spring and fall) semester.
+All graduate advisory committees must be filed with the GPS by the end of the student’s 3rd long (spring and fall) semester.

-The frequency of graduate advisory committee meetings will vary, largely based upon student progress, at the discretion of the committee.
-Graduate advisory committees are expected to meet a minimum of once per calendar year.
+The frequency of graduate advisory committee meetings will vary, largely based on student progress, at the discretion of the committee.
+Graduate advisory committees are expected to meet at least once per calendar year.
 The graduate student annual evaluation is completed in conjunction with the annual graduate advisory committee meeting.

 Years 1 – 2